SOMA YAAGA

 Thiru-Kachamkurissi’s Connection with the Soma Yaaga

-image04‘Soma’ is an essential ingredient in the ‘Soma Yaaga’, the ancient Vedic sacrifice for universal prosperity and well being.
-Volumes have been researched about the precision, poetry and intent of this sacrifice, as also about this mystic plant and its origins.
+‘Soma’ is an essential ingredient in the ‘Soma Yaaga’, the ancient Vedic fire sacrifice for universal prosperity and well being.
+Volumes have been researched about the precision, poetry and intent of this ritual, as also about the origins of the mystic ‘soma plant’ that is an intrinsic part of the sacrifice.

-The existence of the ‘soma plant’ and its variants has defined the patterns of Aryan migration to the South of India.
+The existence of the ‘soma plant’ and its variants has defined the patterns of migration to the South of India.
 ‘Soma Yaagis’, or ‘Soma worshippers’, chose to settle in those places where variations or ‘surrogates’ of this plant grew and thrived.

 William Logan, in his 19th Century chronicle ‘Malabar,’ refers to the ancient chieftainship of Vengunad having been the site of early Nambudiri settlements.
-These arya-brahman settlers must then, have surely come in search of the ‘somalata’ – the moonplant creeper that grew in the Anamalai range of the Western Ghats, the foothills of which the temple is located!
+These settlers must then, have surely come in search of the ‘somalata’ – the moonplant creeper that grew in the Anamalai range of the Western Ghats, the foothills of which the temple is located!

 Thiru-Kachamkurissi’s association with the ‘Soma Yaaga’ goes back to that age in history, when the Rajas of Vengunad, based at Kollengode, by custom, had the sole pan-kerala ‘right’ to symbolically grant permission for the ‘yaaga’ to commence, by gifting the mystic ‘somalata’ (the moon-plant) to the ‘yaagis’.